ghobs91/infRSS/README.md

 ## 📱 Usage

+### Discovering RSS Feeds
+1. Use the feed suggestion API to discover feeds:
+   - Browse 768+ curated feeds
+   - Search by category (tech, programming, food, etc.)
+   - Filter by country (news from 25 countries)
+   - Get intelligent suggestions based on topics
+2. See [RSS_FEED_IMPORT.md](docs/RSS_FEED_IMPORT.md) for the complete feed directory

 ### Adding RSS Feeds
 1. Navigate to the manage page (`/manage`)
-2. Enter RSS feed URLs
+2. Enter RSS feed URLs or use suggested feeds
 3. Organize feeds into categories
 4. Set content filtering preferences